arishill/commerce-admin-web/README.md

 ![alt tag](https://storage.googleapis.com/arishill/images/arishill-products.png)

 ### Tech
-Arishill Commerce is being built on [Meteor](https://github.com/meteor/meteor), so we can't express our gratitude enough for all that the Meteor team has done.
-They make our job that much easier.
+Arishill Commerce is being built on NodeJS.

 ### Features
 All functionality is handled in local meteor packages.
 These packages will potentially be broken out into separate repos in the future.
 Some features (and packages) currently in progress: